 - Virginia Lawyer Magazine October 2011, Professional Notices;

 - University of Connecticut Law has added the book to its bookshelf;

 - Minnesota Women Lawyers recommends the book on its web site www.mwlawyers.org;

-- UCLA Law has recommended the book;
+- UCLA Law recommends the Best Friends at the Bar book;

 - Cleveland-Marshall College of Law recommends the book;